numfum/task-opt1/README.md

 ```
 emcc -Wall -Wextra -O3 -g0 -s SINGLE_FILE=1 main.cpp -o out.html
 ```
+Feel free to tweak the compiler flags, `-flto` or `/GL` for example, or target a specific CPU with `-mcpu=power9`, `/arch:AVX2`, etc., but both optimised and unoptimised runs should be compared with the same flags.

+(The Windows/MSVC warning `C4576` is for the initialiser list syntax.)

+### CMake

-Alternatively you can use CMake for macOS, Linux and Windows:
+Alternatively you can use CMake to perform command-line builds for macOS, Linux and Windows:
 ```
 cmake -B out -DCMAKE_BUILD_TYPE=Release
 cmake --build out --config Release